poterlowicz-lab/hcnv-uk/README.md

 ## Same preprocess different CNV tool (WES) tutorial.
-Usually, the CNVs workflows share the same process to prepare the data from the quality control to the mapping step.
-The changes occur in the CNVs detection step, so we will work to create a tutorial that allows the user to understand the process of the CNVs detection method and give him guidance on how to choose between the available CNVs tools to proceed with his analysis.
+Usually, The preprocessing steps for CNVs data (from the quality control to the mapping step) are the same for all CNVs tools.
+The changes occur in the CNVs detection step.
+We will work to create a tutorial that allows the user to understand the CNVs detection process and give guidance on how to choose between the available CNVs tools.

 The process to create this tutorial is by: